 Given the track’s message about being true to yourself and ignoring your critics, it’s not hard to read the song as a reflection of Ant’s extraordinary self-belief.
 It must have been massively rewarding for him to see hoards of fans screaming the lyrics alongside him, no doubt mimicking the music video’s famous arm movements.

 It’s a shame, therefore, that less than a year after the track’s release, the band announced they were breaking up.
 Still, Prince Charming managed to cement the band as an iconic part of 80’s culture, letting the unbridled spirit of the band live on for decades to come.

 Over their short career, Adam & the Ant’s managed to release an extraordinarily varied discography, full of new wave and post-punk tracks which have stood the test of time.
-It’s only with hindsight that the general public have come to appreciate just how avant-garde and progressive the band were.
+It’s only with hindsight that the general public has come to appreciate just how avant-garde and progressive the band was.
 Although it was some time before the band managed to achieve breakthrough success, the fact that they are still appreciated today goes to show just how truly ahead of their time Adam & the Ants really were.

 Photo: By Margaret Morley [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons